Dicey-Tech/dt-backend-services/README.rst

 .. code-block::

   # Clone the repository
-  git clone git@github.com:Dicey-Tech/dt-classroom.git
+  git clone git@github.com:Dicey-Tech/classroom.git
-  cd dt-classroom
+  cd classroom

   # Set up a virtualenv using virtualenvwrapper with the same name as the repo and activate it
-  mkvirtualenv -p python3.8 dt-classroom
+  mkvirtualenv -p python3.8 classroom

 Every time you develop something in this repo